Skip to contents

 plot_models(fit_RoBMA_est)

 The last type of visualization that we show here is the forest plot.
-It displays the original studies’ effects and the meta-analytic estimate within one figure.
+It displays both the effect sizes from the original studies and the overall meta-analytic estimate in a single figure.
 It can be requested by using the forest() function.

 forest(fit_RoBMA_est)